Günther Korten: World War II

-At the beginning of 1943 Korten was promoted to General and in the summer replaced Alfred Keller at Luftflotte 1 (1st Air Fleet).
-A few weeks later, on 25 August he accepted the position of Chief of the General Staff of the Luftwaffe, after the former Chief of the General Staff Hans Jeschonnek committed suicide.
+At the beginning of 1943 Korten was promoted to general and in the summer replaced Alfred Keller at Luftflotte 1 (1st Air Fleet).
+A few weeks later, on 25 August he accepted the position of chief of the general staff of the Luftwaffe, after the former chief of the general staff Hans Jeschonnek committed suicide.

 Death

 Korten was seriously wounded in the Wolfsschanze near Rastenburg during the 20 July Plot in 1944, in which Colonel Claus von Stauffenberg attempted to assassinate Hitler with a bomb.
 Two days after the assassination attempt he succumbed to his injuries in the military hospital attached to the Führer's headquarters.
-Like the other military victims Rudolf Schmundt and Heinz Brandt he was posthumously promoted, in his case to Colonel-General.
+Like the other military victims Rudolf Schmundt and Heinz Brandt he was posthumously promoted, in his case to colonel-general.

 Originally, Korten was buried in the Tannenberg Memorial.
-He was reburied in the Friedhof Bergstraße cemetery in Steglitz, Berlin.
+The memorial complex was demolished following the war, and he was reburied in the Friedhof Bergstraße cemetery in Steglitz, Berlin.
 The grave still exists.